 When not working in L.A. or on location, Kilmer lives alone on a ranch in Sante Fe, New Mexico.
 Joanne Whalley divorced him in February 1996 after making a surprise visit to the set of Batman Forever and discovering that her husband was having an affair with Drew Barrymore.
 Whalley and Kilmer share custody of their two children.

 In 2003 he won a Prism Award for his performance in The Salton Sea (2002) as well as a Maverick Tribute Award at the Cinequest San Jose Film Festival.
 In 2005 he won a Satellite Award for Kiss Kiss Bang Bang (2005).

 In the late 2000s, he took roles in films including Conspiracy (2008) and The Steam Experiment (2009).
 In 2010, he nabbed a supporting part in MacGruber (2010).

 Since then, he's appeared in the Emma Roberts and James Franco drama Palo Alto (2013) and episodes of the Emmy-nominated series The Spoils of Babylon.
-Val's most recent film is Terrence Malick's ensemble drama Song to Song (2017) and Tomas Alfredson's The Snowman (2017).
+Val's most recent film include Terrence Malick's ensemble drama Song to Song (2017) and Tomas Alfredson's The Snowman (2017).